-It was part of the lore of College Park, a cozy northwest Orlando neighborhood, that Jack Kerouac lived in the area in for a short time in 1957–58 when his classic work On The Road was published to much acclaim.
-It was also the place he typed the original manuscript of his sequel, Dharma Bums.
-Very few people knew exactly where in College Park he lived, and nobody seemed to be aware of the historical significance of such a place.
+It was part of the lore of College Park, a cozy northwest Orlando neighborhood, that Jack Kerouac lived in the area for a short time in 1957–58 when his classic work On The Road was published to much acclaim.
+It was also the place where he typed the original manuscript of his sequel, Dharma Bums.
+Few people knew exactly where in College Park he lived, and nobody seemed to be aware of the historical significance of such a place.
 In fact, none of Kerouac’s biographers had even mentioned the house.

 In 1996, when Bob Kealing, a reporter with the Orlando area NBC television affiliate and a freelance writer, learned Jack Kerouac had lived in the area he began investigating.
 He eventually learned from John Sampas, Jack Kerouac’s brother-in-law and executor of his estate, that the circa 1920 cottage was located at 1418½ Clouser Avenue, College Park.
 Kerouac and his mother had shared a two-room apartment at the back of the house from July 1957 until spring 1958.
 Bob Kealing soon discovered the cottage was still standing, but in a state of disrepair.

 Kealing wrote a four-thousand-word article on his discovery of the cottage for the Orlando Sentinel newspaper in March 1997.
 After reading the article, local College Park bookshop owners and entrepreneurs, Marty and Jan Cummins, contacted Bob with the idea of establishing a nonprofit corporation that would buy the cottage, refurbish it, and establish it as a haven for up-and-coming writers and a unique tribute to the literary legacy of Jack Kerouac in Central Florida.